-Vegan hotdish — AKA tater tot casserole —turns the original recipe for a traditional Minnesota casserole into something more wholesome, but still freaking delicious.
+Vegan hotdish — AKA tater tot casserole —turns the original, traditional Minnesota casserole into something more wholesome, but still freaking delicious.

 Hotdish is a casserole that originated in Minnesota.
 It’s one of those recipes that seems like it shouldn’t work — kind of like weird but good dishes like poutine (the Canadian concoction featuring cheese and gravy-smothered fries).
 And yet, it does.